harlows/eResources/Panopto/create-a-recording-or-webcast.md

 1. On your desktop, double-click the **Panopto icon** to open the **Panopto Recorder** program.
 Alternatively, you can search for the programme in your system.

 ![](images/Panopto-2.png)

+2. Sign in with your standard Waikato username and password.